 Childlike yet poised, delicate yet enduring, unpretentious yet regal, mature yet ageless – there was dazzling clarity in that first glimpse.
 If beauty is that which “gives pleasure to the mind or senses,” she was, well into her 90s, oh-so-beautiful, still.

-11 months into the bicycle journey I began in May of 2016, I met the couple in the front seat via WarmShowers.com.
-Such is the strength of that cycling community that they lent me a spare apartment near a four-day astronomy conference to which I’d pedaled.
-On the fifth day, after I had said goodbye and started pedaling on, they texted to ask if I’d return and join them for a Seder in the city, which is how I found myself, hand-in-hand, with that ever-lovely, never-lovelier young soul.
+11 months into the bicycle journey I began in Louisiana in May of 2016, I met the couple in the front seat via WarmShowers.org.
+Such is the trust among that cycling community that they lent me a spare apartment near a four-day astronomy conference in New York.
+On the fifth day, after I said goodbye and pedaled on, they texted to ask if I’d return and join them for a Seder in Manhattan, which is how I found myself, hand-in-hand, with that ever-lovely, never-lovelier young soul.

-For decades, I lived alone and worked from home, ghostwriting of fleeting technology, days passing without encountering others, more ghost than writer.
+For decades, I lived alone and worked from home, ghostwriting of extraneous technology, days passing without encountering others.
+More ghost than writer.

 (Photo: Shot with smartphone pressed to a floor-to-ceiling window of an apartment overlooking Central Park.
-The phone’s tiny camera sensor produces loads of noise in low light, but still…)
+The phone’s tiny camera sensor produced loads of noise in low light, but still…)